RohanDoshi21/RohanDoshi21.github.io/_projects/6_project.md

 ---
 layout: page
 title: Pitch N Fund
 description: Pitch N Fund is a dynamic platform designed to bridge the gap between entrepreneurs seeking seed funding and angel investors.
-This platform not only facilitates the connection but also intelligently categorizes startups and their products using machine learning.
+This platform not only facilitates the connection but also intelligently categorizes startups and their products using machine learning. 🚀 Focus on investing and funding!!
 img: assets/img/pitch.png
 importance: 3
 category: Others